oblique/named-lock/README.md

 [![docs][docs badge]][docs]

 This crate provides a simple and cross-platform implementation of named locks.
-You can use this to lock critical sections between processes.
+You can use this to lock sections between processes.

 ## Example